 Dimensional weight has a significant impact on your shipping costs.
 With the rise of free shipping expectations among consumers, retailers often struggle to balance competitive pricing with maintaining profitability.
 Calculating dimensional weight helps businesses understand their shipping expenses better and offers an opportunity to adjust packaging strategies, negotiate better rates, and improve overall cost efficiency.

-Calculating Dimensional Weight
+Formula to Calculate Dimensional Weight

 The formula to calculate dimensional weight varies slightly depending on the carrier and the unit of measurement used.
 However, the basic formula is: